Swarchal/python-for-HTS/docs/index.md

 The code in these tutorials uses python 3.10 and python's [type-hints](https://docs.python.org/3/library/typing.html).
 This is optional, and the code will run the same without it.
 I prefer it for clarity and better IDE experience.

+The code snippets are written with an aim of clarity rather than numerical stability or handling edge-cases.
+Dealing with missing data or dividing by zero issues is a separate topic.

 ### Libraries